 Cut out an opening flap to easily place the clothes in once you’ve assembled the wardrobe box.
-Cut from where the top flap meets the rim of the box.
-It is best to use a sharp knife for this and slice down the edges of the box on both sides cutting to about a third of the way down.
+Cut from where the top flap meets the rim of the box - it is best to use a sharp knife for this.
+You should then slice down the edges of the box on both sides cutting to about a third of the way down.
 Fold the top flap inwards and the newly cut section outwards.
-This will create a fold-out section of your wardrobe box.
-By creating the flap for the wardrobe box, this will make the process of loading and unpacking the clothes even easier for you.
+This will create a fold-out section for your wardrobe box.
+Creating the flap will make the process of loading and unpacking the clothes even easier for you.

-Next, you should create a hole on both sides of the cardboard box, so you can easily slot in the rail or pole to hang your clothes.
-Cut the holes on either side of the box just beneath the top rim as you are going to need to be able to close the flaps when it comes to taping up the box.
-Don't cut the holes too big, as there's a risk it could tear a bigger hole in the box.
+Next, you should create a hole on both sides of the cardboard box so you can easily slot in the rail or pole to hang your clothes.
+Cut the holes on either side of the wardrobe box just beneath the top rim as you are going to need to be able to close the flaps when it comes to taping everything up.
+Don't cut the holes too big, however, as there's a risk it could tear, making a bigger hole.
 The holes should be just big enough to fit the hanger pole.

-Work out the size of the rail you need by measuring across the width of the box.
-You can buy hanger rails from DIY shops like IKEA or B&Q or online sites such as eBay or Amazon.
-Alternatively, something similar in weight and length would do the job that you may have already lying around the house.
+Work out the size of the rail you need by measuring the width of the box.
+You can buy fairly inexpensive hanger rails from DIY shops like IKEA or B&Q or online sites such as eBay or Amazon.
+Alternatively, something similar in weight and length would do the job, something that you may already have lying around the house.
 Place the pole or rail through the holes to create a hanger for your clothes.

-Once you’ve fitted the pole in, you can now start adding your clothes on their hangers in to the cardboard box.
-Load one garment at a time, reviewing the structure of the box by not overloading the clothes rail.
-Secure the box with brown tape and don’t forget to label the box to make things easier when it comes to unpacking.
+Once you’ve fitted the pole, you can start adding your clothes on their hangers into the self-made wardrobe box.
+Load one garment at a time and review the structure of the box so you do not overload the clothes rail.
+Secure it with brown tape and don’t forget to label the box to make things easier when it comes to unpacking.